Joe McGinty: Loser's Lounge

-The Duchess And The Fox
+The Duchess and the Fox

-McGinty teamed up with Superhuman Happiness (a Stuart Bogie project) singer Andrea Diaz to form the "cabaret-noir" duo "The Duchess And The Fox".
-They released their debut ep "Every Night" in February 2016.
+McGinty teamed up with Superhuman Happiness (a Stuart Bogie project) singer Andrea Diaz to form the "cabaret-noir" duo, the Duchess and the Fox.
+They released their debut EP Every Night in February 2016.

 Sid Gold's Request Room

-Sid Gold's Request Room opened its doors in May 2015.
-A classic, retro-styled piano bar in the Chelsea neighborhood of New York City.
-Live "piano karaoke" can be heard every night.
-McGinty plays there 4 nights a week.
-Celebrities such as Bill Murray, Gilbert Gottfried, Parker Posey, Moby, Billy Cruddup, Elle King, and Stockard Channing have been seen at Sid Gold's Request Room.
+Sid Gold's Request Room, a retro-styled piano bar in the Chelsea neighborhood of New York City, opened its doors in May 2015.
+Live "piano karaoke" can be heard every night, and McGinty plays there four nights a week.

-Carousel Vintage Keyboard Studio and Music Production
+Carousel vintage keyboard studio and music production

 McGinty owns a vintage keyboard studio in Brooklyn, which features over 30 vintage keyboards, including a Chamberlin, Fender Rhodes, Hammond organ, Clavinet, Wurlitzer electronic piano and many analog synthesizers.
 McGinty has produced Unicornicopia's debut CD.
 He has also produced music for The Daily Show.

-Film and Television
+Film and television

-McGinty has composed and/or produced music for Bored To Death, The Daily Show, What Happened, Miss Simone?, G String Divas, The Virginity Hit, and Last Chance Harvey.
+McGinty has composed and/or produced music for Bored to Death, The Daily Show, What Happened, Miss Simone?, G String Divas, The Virginity Hit, and Last Chance Harvey.

-He composed original songs for the film One More Time starring Christopher Walken.
-In the film, Walken sings the song "When I Live My Life Over Again," composed by McGinty and director Robert Edwards.
-He scored the short film "Super Sleuths" directed by Benjamin Dickinson.
+He composed original songs for the film One More Time starring Christopher Walken and Amber Heard.
+In the film, Walken sings the song "When I Live My Life Over Again", and Heard sings the song "Montreal", both composed by McGinty and director Robert Edwards.
+He scored the short film Super Sleuths, directed by Benjamin Dickinson.